Purushottam Kakodkar: Role as a freedom fighter

+In June 1957, he was part of a delegation of 11 Goans chosen for consultation by then Prime Minister of India, Jawaharlal Nehru.
+Others included Armando Menezes and his brother Nicolau Menezes, along with Luis Gracias, J. N. Heredia, Pundalik Gaitonde, Rama Hegde, Peter Alvares, Evágrio Jorge, Vishwanath Lawande and Gerald Pereira.

 After Goa's liberation Kakodkar was the head of the Goa unit of the Congress, which was set up in Panjim from the residence of his close confidant and advisor Advocate Rui Gomes Pereira.
 Gomes Pereira was considered to be Goa's foremost legal counsel and an astute politician.